Online Colleges in New Jersey

 Higher education is blooming in the Garden State!

-New Jersey is home to numerous high ranking colleges and universities, including US News & World Reports’ #1 National University, Ivy League Princeton University, as well as the prestigious Rutgers University.
+New Jersey is home to numerous high ranking colleges and universities, including Ivy League Princeton University and the prestigious Rutgers University.
 It also offers some of the most generous financial aid programs in the nation.

-And it gets even better: With its new initiative, New Jersey is committed to becoming the US’s most educated state.
+And it gets even better: With its new initiative, New Jersey is committed to becoming the country’s most educated state.

 Overview of Higher Education in New Jersey

-In 2016-2017, Collegeboard.org reported that the average in-state student would pay $13,560 per year to attend one of New Jersey’s public 4-year institutions, while out-of-state students will pay around pay around $26,170.
-Both tuition rates are among the highest in the nation.
+In 2018, the NCES reported that the average in-state student would pay $13,963 per year to attend one of New Jersey’s public 4-year institutions, while out-of-state students will pay around $28,669.
+Both tuition rates are well above the national average.

 About Online Colleges in New Jersey

-As early as 2012, the NCES reported that 7.4% of undergraduate students in New Jersey were enrolled in fully online degree programs.
-An additional 10.3% were enrolled in hybrid program, combining both online and on-campus courses.
+Data from the NCES in 2018 showed that 8.1% of undergraduate students in New Jersey were enrolled in fully online degree programs.
+An additional 16.4% were enrolled in a hybrid program, combining both online and on-campus courses.

 Today, nearly all of the state’s colleges and universities offer online programs, and more and more students are taking advantage of this convenient, flexible way to earn a degree.

 Students at Thomas Edison State University (TESU), a public university designed specifically for adults, can choose from an impressive list of online degree programs.
-The school offers 25 undergraduate certificate programs, 14 graduate certificate programs, 13 associate’s degree programs, 31 bachelor’s degree programs, and 14 graduate programs – all online!
+The school offers more than 100 undergraduate and graduate certification and degree programs – all online!
 Their online courses are 12 weeks long, and students can opt for courses that are very independent or those with lots of interaction and discussion amongst students.

-The well-known Rutgers University offers 11 fully online bachelor’s and master’s degrees – from engineering and education to business and public service.
+The well-known Rutgers University offers 17 fully online bachelor’s and master’s degrees – from business and education to liberal studies and marketing.
 The school also partners with Coursera to provide Massive Open Online Courses, giving everyone access to courses at the nation’s top schools.